hschendel/aoc2022haskell/README.md

 I learned a bit about all the helpful list functions Haskell has.
 I like how `transpose` and `zipWith` allow me to express the calculation in a readable manner.

+## Day 9 - Rope Bridge

+Even though I still fight the syntax sometimes, learning Haskell is bearing fruits.
+The decomposition of a problem into pure functions allowed me to easily generalize the solution for part two.
+The important thing was not to be misled into simulating the whole map but just considering the positions of all knots.